 Keep your copy and content clear.

-When writers follow the advice of these tips, readers are happier, confusion is less rampant, and more problems are solved, making people’s lives easier.
+When experts follow the advice of these tips, writing is clearer, readers are happier, and more problems are solved, making people’s lives easier.